 The dual-phase liquid xenon (LXe) time projection chamber (TPC) has been the leading technology in the direct detection of dark matter for decades~\cite{Aprile:2009dv, Chepel:2012sj, XENON100:2011cza, LUX:2016ggv, PandaX:2014ria}.
 The low energy threshold of ionisation signals makes LXe TPC particularly advantageous for detecting weak signals such as \cevns.
-Using a cylindrical TPC of $\SI{24}{\centi\meter}$ in height and $\SI{28}{\centi\meter}$ in diameter, with arrays of $64$ Hamamatsu R8520-406 1-inch photomultiplier tubes (PMTs) both top and bottom, the REactor neutrino LIquid xenon Coherent Scattering (RELICS) experiment aims to take advantage of this robust, low-threshold technology to detect \cevns\ process of reactor neutrinos at the Sanmen nuclear reactor site~\cite{RELICS:2024opj}.
-Unlike deep-buried dark matter experiments, conducting low-energy event searches at the surface level presents significant challenges due to cosmic ray related backgrounds~\cite{COHERENT:2025vuz, TEXONO:2024hnv, CONNIE:2024pwt, Chattaraj:2025fvx, RED-100:2024izi}.
-Among them, cosmic muons are one of the main sources of backgrounds of the RELICS experiment, with the rate of $\SI{1}{\event\per\centi\meter\squared\per\minute}$~\cite{Autran:2018etp}.
+Using a cylindrical TPC of $\SI{24}{\centi\meter}$ in height and $\SI{28}{\centi\meter}$ in diameter, with arrays of $64$ Hamamatsu R8520-406 1-inch photomultiplier tubes (PMTs) both at top and bottom, the REactor neutrino LIquid xenon Coherent Scattering (RELICS) experiment aims to take advantage of this robust, low-threshold technology to detect \cevns\ process of reactor neutrinos at the Sanmen nuclear reactor site~\cite{RELICS:2024opj}.
+Unlike the situation in deep-buried dark matter experiments, the conducting of surface-level low-energy event searches presents significant challenges due to cosmic-ray related background~\cite{COHERENT:2025vuz, TEXONO:2024hnv, CONNIE:2024pwt, Chattaraj:2025fvx, RED-100:2024izi}.
+Among these, cosmic muons are one of the main sources of background in the RELICS experiment, at the rate of $\SI{1}{\event\per\centi\meter\squared\per\minute}$~\cite{Autran:2018etp}.

 The energy deposition of muons will cause strong prompt scintillation (S1) and produce a large number of ionisation electrons responsible for the secondary proportional ionisation scintillation (S2), as shown in figure~\ref{fig:muon_track}.
 Both S1 and S2 from muons will cause the PMT anodes to saturate, but to different extents.
 This saturation effect is known to have time and energy dependences as the PMTs recharge and recover.
 Moreover, the muon-induced backgrounds, such as neutrons and delayed electrons, are the key background components for the search of \cevns~\cite{XENON:2021qze}, which requires a precise reconstruction of the muon directional information~\cite{RELICS:2024opj}.
-Both effects are crucial for the scientific goals of the RELICS experiment, which require the photo-sensor system to have a wider dynamic range to the larger energy side.
+Both effects are crucial for the scientific goals of the RELICS experiment, which require the photo-sensor system to have an extended dynamic range to the higher energy side.